Niall-Keating/Notes/Work/Teva/Test App Design.md

 		- `bat_mv`
 		- `pres_min`
 		- `duration_ms`
-2. Use Python to create a test application that will run the local i
+2. Use Python to create a test application that will run the local Inhaler tests.
+	- This will use the FT232H driver to interact with GPIO and read logs from the devices
+	-

 ## Tasks
 - [ ] Create sequence diagram🛫 2022-08-29 🔼